 \\coen-cypress (ENGR Domain)

-Then double click the printer object to attach to it.
+Double click the printer object to attach to it.

 How do I set VPN access?